Skip to main content

 pipeline = dlt.pipeline("pipeline", destination=filesystem)

-Above we import destination class for filesystem and pass it to the pipeline.
+Above, we import the destination factory for filesystem and pass it to the pipeline.

 All examples above will create the same destination class with default parameters and pull required config and secret values from configuration - they are equivalent.

-You can instantiate destination class yourself to configure it explicitly.
-When doing this you work with destinations the same way you work with sources
+You can instantiate the destination factory yourself to configure it explicitly.
+When doing this, you work with destinations the same way you work with sources

 import dlt